risingwavelabs/risingwave-docs/docs/sql/system-catalogs/information-schema.md

 ## Columns

-The `information_shcema.columns` view contains information about columns of all tables, views, and materialized views in the database.
+The `information_schema.columns` view contains information about columns of all tables, views, and materialized views in the database.

 The `information_schema.tables` view contains the following columns.